sarikasurampudi/oml/oml4py-adb/embd-python/embd-python.md

 * `oml.row_apply`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set.
 * `oml.table_apply`&mdash;Calls a Python function on data in the database as a single pandas.DataFrame in a single Python engine.

-> **Note:** Embedded Python Execution functions are also available through the [Oracle Machine Learning for Python REST API for Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlepe/rest-endpoints.html).
+> **Note:** Embedded Python Execution functions are also available through the [OML for Python REST API for EPE](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlepe/rest-endpoints.html).

 ### Objectives